Self-hosted Forgejo runner in Kubernetes

 # You can specify multiple volumes.
 If the sequence is empty, no volumes can be mounted.

-# For example, if you only allow containers to mount the `data` volume and all the json files in `/src`, you should change the config to:
+# For example, if you only allow containers to mount the `data` volume and all the JSON files in `/src`, you should change the config to:

 # valid_volumes: